pblieske/master_thesis/README.md

 confounding.
 This thesis focuses on the inference of nonlinear causal effects between two time series in the presence of a third unobserved, confounding time series.
 We assume sparsity of the confounder in the frequency domain, corresponding in applications, for example, to a seasonal periodicity.
-This allows us to reduce the confounding problem to an adversarial outlier problem, a technique known as deconfounding by robust regression (DecoR).
-We use a regularized version of the robust regression algorithm Torrent to solve the adversarial outlier problem and provide upper bounds for the estimation error.
+By developing a new transformation for the data, we leverage the sparsity assumption to reduce the confounding problem to an adversarial outlier problem, a technique known as deconfounding by robust regression (DecoR).
+We then use the robust regression algorithm Torrent to solve the adversarial outlier problem.
+To improve the estimation accuracy, we extend Torrent to a regularized version, which allows the incorporation of a smoothness penalty in DecoR, and provide upper bounds for the estimation error.
 For two different asymptotic settings, we prove the consistency of the nonlinear extensions of DecoR under suitable assumptions.
-We validate the nonlinear extensions of DecoR through a simulation study on synthetic data.
+We validate the nonlinear extensions of DecoR by a simulation study on synthetic data.
 In addition, we demonstrate its effectiveness with an application to a real-world example of environmental epidemiology.

 ## Reproducing the Results